Corporate Criminal Liability under Italian Law

-In addition, disqualifications compulsorily apply in the event of reiteration of the company’s offence (reiteration occurs where the company commits an offence in the five-year period subsequent to its res judicata conviction for a previous and different offence (article 20)).
+Disqualifications compulsorily apply in the event of reiteration of the company’s offence.
+Reiteration occurs where the company commits an offence in the five-year period subsequent to its res judicata conviction for a previous and different offence (article 20).

 Disqualifications can be particularly damaging, and this is amplified by the fact that they can also be applied at a pretrial stage, during the investigations, as interim coercive measures (article 45).